paolop21/simulation_source_connectivity/README.md

 3) **brain_maps_FPR**

 MATLAB script for the visualization of the simulations results in terms of FPR on a 3-D head model.
+To run this code it is necessary to add ONLY the folder "plotting" of the FieldTrip toolbox to the set path (free download at http://www.fieldtriptoolbox.org/download)

 4) **movie_rotating_FPR**